 Light Assault Boots

 These range from mid- to high-cut models and are intended to operate in a close country environment.
 The jungle boot should be puncture-resistant to protect you from stepping on sharp objects.
-Roll-Stop Ankle Stability is critical to reduce injuries by preventing ankle roll while moving on uneven terrain and on long stomps.
+Roll-Stop Ankle Stability is critical to reducing injuries by preventing ankle roll while moving on uneven terrain and on long stomps.
 Avoid wet environment injuries with cutting edge tech like the Advanced Sieve™ technology from Rocky.
 It circulates air in and water out as you step out.
-The old one way outlet holes on the inside of the boot went out with the Mk111 SMLE.
+The old one-way outlet holes on the inside of the boot went out with the Mk111 SMLE.

-These are designed to carry heavier loads on multiday trips deep into the boondocks across any terrain Most have a high cut that wraps above the ankles for excellent support.
+These are designed to carry heavier loads on multi-day trips deep into the boondocks across any terrain Most have a high cut that wraps above the ankles for excellent support.
 Durable and supportive, with stiffer midsoles than lighter footwear, they are suitable pretty much for everything.